lundqvistr/manual_medfak_research_data/manual.md

     - New derived variables are created during the project.
   - Dates can be stored in a number of formats, and the process to convert dates into a format that works in your software can be hard
   - Exchange of data between different software systems can be difficult
-  - Data sets collected in more than one centre are often marred by inconsistencies in the formats used by the centres involved, making the compilation of data challenging
+  - datasets collected in more than one centre are often marred by inconsistencies in the formats used by the centres involved, making the compilation of data challenging

 ### Definitions